marosan28/old-town-jewels/README.md

 # Structure

+This project is a web-based application designed to provide customers with an easy-to-use and user-friendly online shopping experience.
+The application is built for an online jewelry store called Old Town Jewels.

-This project is structured with a homepage with the website's logo and a message that greets the user with a clear navigation bar at the top of the page where the user can login or sign up.
-When logging in user is allowed to request a email password reset in case of a forgotten password.
+The homepage of the website is structured with the company's logo and a welcoming message that greets the user upon arrival.
+The page is designed to be visually appealing and provide easy navigation.
+At the top of the page, a clear and well-organized navigation bar is provided, which allows the user to log in or sign up for a new account.

+Once the user has logged in, they are directed to their personal profile section, where they can modify their personal information, such as their name, address, and contact details.
+In addition, the user is also allowed to change their password while being logged in.
+This feature adds an extra layer of security and privacy to the user's account.

+The customers can browse through the wide range of products available on the website.
+Each product is displayed with a detailed description, including the price, specifications, and features.
+Moreover, the website also displays the average ratings and reviews provided by previous customers, helping the users to make informed decisions while shopping.

+The website also allows customers to leave their own comments and ratings for each product.
+This feature provides an opportunity for customers to share their experiences and feedback, which can help other users to make more informed decisions while shopping.

-After the User logs in he is able to visit his profile section and make modifications of his personal information, customer is also allowed to change his password while being logged in.
-Customers can inspect products and see average reviews on product details helping them make a decision while shopping.
-Customers are also allowed to leave their own comments and ratings below each product.
-Old Town Jewels shop enables clients to browse products, add them to the cart, apply discount codes, go through the checkout process and pay with a credit a card.
-After successfull payment has been made, customers are greeted with a message containing their order information, payment method, last 4 digits of the card they used on checkout, payment ID, date of purchase.
-The information is also forwarded to their emails.
-Additionally fully functional 404 error page has been added.
+Old Town Jewels shop enables clients to add products to their cart, apply discount codes, go through the checkout process, and pay with a credit card.
+The checkout process is designed to be easy and straightforward, with clear instructions provided at each step.

+After the payment has been successfully processed, the customer is greeted with a message containing their order information, payment method, last 4 digits of the card they used on checkout, payment ID, and date of purchase.
+The order information is also forwarded to their email for their reference.

+Finally, the website also includes a fully functional 404 error page, which provides a user-friendly error message in case the user encounters any technical difficulties while using the website.
+This feature adds an extra layer of user experience and convenience to the website.

 **The website is made of the following apps**: